mzhang0808/Climb-App/README.md

 - React (v6.13.4): Allows for the creation of web components for the frontend
 - React Router (v6.13.4): Allows for routing of pages in the frontend
 - React Router DOM (v6.13.4): Allows for routing of pages in the frontend
-- Axios (v6.13.4): Allows for creating and handling API calls to the backend
+- Axios (v6.13.4): Allows for creating and handling API requests to the backend

 ### Installation Steps